Skip to content

 vaalacat/frp-panel

-# Or
+# Alternative

-# Remember to delete the Chinese comments in the command when running
+# Remove Chinese comments when running

 docker run -d -p 9000:9000 \ # API console port